-Up to now, a neglected part of the Video System has been the integration to Archive/DAO systems.
-As an important step in this direction, attaching event numbers to newly acquired video frames has been implemented (see Fig 3).
+Up to now, a neglected part of the Video System has been the integration to Archive/DAQ systems.
+As an important step in this direction, attaching event numbers to newly acquired video frames has been implemented.
 An important criterion for exact correlation of a beam image at a facility using triggered acquisition like PITZ is a so-called general event number.
 Each shot of the accelerator gets a unique event number assigned, which in general is transported to individual controls subsystems and experiment's properties are tagged with that event number.
 Afterwards, the data is transferred to the DAQ system.
 Later on, the physicist will require the event number to collect data that belong to an individual shot of the accelerator.
-A lightweight solution has been 😂 developed and installed at PIIZ, which makes use multicasting the event number from a central timing source throughout the controls network.
-On the server number Agent' component (evnAgent), tags each freshly acquired video image with the event number.
+A lightweight solution has been developed and installed at PITZ, which makes use of multicasting the event number from a central timing source throughout the controls network.
+On the server level, the SGP component with the help of an 'event number Agent' component (evnAgent), tags each freshly acquired video image with the event number.

-Figure 3: Distribution of Event Number.
+Figure 3: Distribution of Event Number